twilson63/palmetto-rmq/README.md

 # Palmetto RMQ

-This module uses rabbitMQ as the pub/sub messaging component for palmetto flow applications and also supports
+This module uses rabbitMQ as the pub/sub messaging component for palmetto flow applications.

 The default behavior works well if you want to have several subscribers that receive all messages.